Drug data last refreshed 5h ago · AI intelligence enriched 1w ago

 OPILL is a norgestrel-based oral contraceptive tablet approved in 1973 for pregnancy prevention.
-It is a progestin-only pill that works primarily by suppressing ovulation and altering cervical mucus to prevent sperm passage.
-This product represents a foundational contraceptive option in women's reproductive health.
+It is a progestin-only pill (mini-pill) that works by altering cervical mucus and endometrial conditions to prevent fertilization.
+The product represents one of the earliest hormonal contraceptive options available to women.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.